hvvashistha/Data-Visualization/D3 chart1/Readme.md

 to the information.
 It was created so as to answer the question:
 How trauma occurrences differ by gender?

+**Task Choice**
+I started with sorting and consolidating data in excel sheet provided based on age and trauma flags.
+It was apparent that same patient has gone through multiple diagnosis during span of 500 to 3000 days depending on data availability.
+Representing trauma diagnosis on age buckets was obvious next thing.
+I came up with a bar chart, after which I further divided the scale on the basis of gender creating a grouped bar chart.
+Scatter plot was the next choice for representation since it can easily accommodate the third dimension and is very easy to read without much mental mapping.

 **Color choice?**
 Colors in this chart are picked up from D3's in built category20() color scale.
 This scale is used because the colors in it are well differentiated